dogeorg/dogebox-docs/src/what.md

 DogeNet is a service that implements the _Doge Gossip Protocol_, which is a multi-channel protocol for communicating among Dogenet nodes.

-It is a foundational piece for future experimental protocols (ComPoS / Sakura), and provides useful side-channels for Dogecoin adjacent projects to communicate without polluting the Dogecoin blockchain, where simple peer-to-peer communication is sufficient.
+It is a foundational piece for future experimental protocols (Project Sakura), and provides useful side-channels for Dogecoin adjacent projects to communicate without polluting the Dogecoin blockchain, where simple peer-to-peer communication is sufficient.